Zorgusn/cs412_np_final_project/README.md

 ## Instructions on how to run:
 1. Enter into the code_solution folder level in your terminal.
 2. run ./run_test_cases.sh
-NOTE: the run_test_cases script runs a 5 minute and 20 minute test case on both the exact and approximate, it will take almost an hour to run.
+NOTE: the run_test_cases script runs a 5 minute and 20 minute test case on both the exact and approximate, it will take almost 30 minutes to run.
 3. The script will print the outputs to outcome.txt.